Spritetm/hadbadge2019_fpgasoc/README.md

 - blink contains a trivial blinker project, useful to make sure your setup works.

+- app contains a bare-bones test application that the IPL is able to load and execute.
+This should be separated into a SDK and an example app; all standard C-based user apps should be compiled like this.

 - soc contains the actual SoC that is the main FPGA load.

 The soc folder at this point is a bit of a mess: it contains most of the 'base' Verilog code,